 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss.
-The Hospital is exposed to credit risk with respect to cash and cash equivalents, restricted cash and cash equivalents and investments, accounts receivable, Ministry of Health capital receivable, and investment in joint ventures.
-The maximum exposure to credit risk of the Hospital as at March 31, 2017 is the carrying value of these assets.
+The Hospital is exposed to credit risk with respect to cash and cash equivalents, restricted cash and cash equivalents and investments, accounts receivable, Ministry of Health and Long-Term Care capital receivable, and investments in joint ventures.
+The maximum exposure to credit risk of the Hospital as at March 31, 2018 is the carrying value of these assets.